MicrosoftDocs/dynamics365smb-docs/business-central/ui-excel-report-layouts.md

 ## Task 1: Create the Excel layout file

-These are the three ways to create an Excel layout file for a report.
+There are several ways to create an Excel layout file for a report.

 ### [From any report](#tab/any-report)

 Follow these steps to create an Excel layout from any report, regardless of the current layout type.
-The Excel layout will contain the required **Data** sheet and table, a **Report Metadata** sheet, and nothing else.
+The Excel layout contains the required **Data** sheet and table, a **Report Metadata** sheet, and nothing else.

 [!INCLUDE[open-report-layouts-page](includes/open-report-layouts-page.md)]
 2. On the **Report Layouts** page, choose any layout for the report, then choose the **Run Report** action.